Corporate owned bonds and OEICs, corporation tax implications

 (d) There are no conditional returns or repayment provisions except for the variable rate return described in (a) and prepayment provisions described in (c).

-Clearly an investment bond does not satisfy the conditions.
+Clearly an investment bond does not satisfy these conditions.

 In addition to non-income producing Investment Bonds, companies may purchase shares in an OEIC fund where the company will receive dividend distributions or interest distributions.
 In each distribution period an OEIC fund must distribute the total amount available for distribution shown in the accounts as available for distribution to investors in proportion with their rights.